 A main building resembling the old Imperial Palace

 Heian-jingu Shrine is quite new, dating back only to 1895.
 It was built to commemorate the 1,100th anniversary of Kyoto's reign as the capital of Japan, a role it retained until 1868.

 The shrine's entrance is marked by a torii gate that stands over 24 meters tall and straddles an 18-meter road, making it one of the largest gates of its kind in Japan.

-The shrine's spacious gravel courtyard offers an expansive view of the main shrine building, which is a scale replica of the Imperial Palace of the Heian Period (794–1185).
-The traditional reds and greens of the shrine stand out against the clear blue sky behind them.
+The shrine's spacious gravel courtyard offers an expansive view of the main shrine building, which is a scale replica of the Imperial Palace of the Heian period (794–1185).
+The traditional reds and greens of the shrine stand out.

-The best way to visit the shrine is to approach from the south so that you pass through the massive red torii gate on the way to the main shrine.
-This path leads through a park and past some interesting museums such as Kyoto Municipal Museum of Art and the National Museum of Modern Art, Kyoto.
+The best way to visit the shrine is to approach from the south so you pass through the massive red torii gate on the way to the main building.
+This path leads through a park and past some interesting museums, such as the Kyoto Municipal Museum of Art and the National Museum of Modern Art, Kyoto.

 Situated adjacent to the park are the Kyoto City Zoo and a museum dedicated to the Lake Biwa Canal, which runs just past the torii gate.